youkaisen/switchlink/p4proto/p4src/linux_networking/README_LINUX_NETWORKING.md

   * VLAN 1, VLAN 2, ....
 VLAN N created using Linux commands and are on top a TAP port.
 These VLAN ports should be equal to number of VM's that are spawned.
   * br-int, VxLAN0 ports are created using ovs-vsctl command provided by P4-OVS and all the VLAN ports are attached to br-int using ovs-vsctl command.

 System under test will have above topology running P4-OVS.
-Link Partner can either have either P4-OVS or legacy OVS or kernel VXLAN.
-Note the limitaions below before setting up the topology.
+Link Partner can have either P4-OVS or legacy OVS or kernel VxLAN.
+Note the limitations below before setting up the topology.

 ## Create P4 artifacts <a name="create_p4_artifacts"></a>
 - Install p4c compiler from p4lang/p4c(<https://github.com/p4lang/p4c>) repository and follow the readme for procedure